 “In addition,” Santo says, “a qualified trainer can help you evaluate your dog to see if this is a typical case of leash aggression, or if there’s something else happening.”

-Fort Mill dog trainer Mariah Hinds has 14 years of experience in training dogs who display on-leash and other forms of aggression.
+Fort Mill dog trainer Mariah Hinds has 16 years of experience in training dogs who display on leash aggression and other forms of aggression.
 Through group dog training and/or in-home dog training she can help you and your dog put the tension and frustration that often are at the root of this problem behind you.
 Before you know it, you’ll be enjoying long walks with a calm, happy dog who can greet other dogs with confidence.

 Understanding some of the underlying issues involved in what the Animal Humane Society calls leash-reactive behavior can be very helpful.
 Here’s a list of components the AHS lists on its website: